awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 **Policy to grant access to an S3 bucket**

 If your dataset is stored in Amazon S3, you can grant an IAM role permission to access this bucket with a policy similar to the following\.
-This example grants programmatic read\-write access to the bucket named *test*:
+This example grants programmatic read\-write access to the bucket named *test*\.

 ```
 {